 The Escondida reach spans approximately 16 miles of the Middle Rio Grande (MRG), from the Escondida Bridge to the US HWY 380 Bridge near San Antonio, New Mexico.
-This reach report, prepared for the United States Bureau of Reclamation (USBR), presents a summary of results to aid in a better understanding of the morpho-dynamic processes within the Escondida reach.
+This reach report focuses on the morpho-dynamic processes within the Escondida reach.
 The reach is divided into five subreaches (E1, E2, E3, E4, and E5) to illustrate the spatial and temporal trends of the channel geometry and morphology of the dynamic river, still changing in response to anthropogenic impacts over the last century (Posner, 2017).